 Donations of clothes to Hope

-Every year, but especially at Christmas, people donate clothes to Hope.
+All year, as well as donating clothes to Hope to sell through our charity shop and to raise money for waht we do, especially at Christmas, people also donate clothes to Hope for the homeless.
 They can be old clothes they no longer need, or new things like hats, gloves, hoodies and underwear.
 We are really grateful for the kindness people show.

-Through donations we get enough clothes to help the 120 people or so everyday who come in, although we don’t ever get enough men’s pants, which we always, always need (old washed ones are fine, they don’t have to be new).
+Through donations we get enough clothes for everyone who is homeless who comes in, although we don’t ever get enough men’s pants, which we always, always need (old washed ones are fine, they don’t have to be new).

 We divide the clothes donated into categories: